3osmic/Group3-repo-projects/API-Testing-Lab.md

 For more information on Installations and GitHub: https://github.com/CbarNC/Group3-repo-projects/blob/Selenium/Selenium%20Lab.md

 ### OVERVIEW
 API testing refers to the process of testing the application programming interfaces (APIs) of a software system.
+We will be using the HTTP methods: POST, GET, PUT, and DELETE.
 In this lab, you'll harness the simplicity of Postman for manual testing and leverage the versatility of the Python `requests` library for automated scenarios.
+We will only be testing the registration page of our website in these examples.
 The information below is a step-by-step guide on how to help you get started.

 ### What Are APIs?
 APIs are sets of rules and protocols that allow different software applications to communicate with each other.